 You can update your address, contact details and bank account online.
 To change your name, date of birth or gender, you need to visit a service centre.

 Updating your details online

 If you don’t have a Medicare online account, create a myGov account and link to Medicare.
 This will create your Medicare online account.

-Once you have created a Medicare online account, you can download and update your details using the Express Plus Medicare mobile app.
+Once you've created a Medicare online account, you can download and update your details using the Express Plus Medicare mobile app.

-Visit a Medicare Service Centre to change your name or date of birth in your Medicare record.
+Visit a service centre to change your name or date of birth on your Medicare record.

 To change your name, bring your:

 - birth certificate – if you’re going back to your maiden name

 - reissued birth certificate in the new name

 - non-commemorative marriage certificate